actions/cache/README.md

 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: `false`
 * `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
 Default: `false`
 * `lookup-only` - If true, only checks if cache entry exists and skips download.
 Does not change save cache behavior.
 Default: `false`
+* `refresh-cache` -  An optional boolean, when enabled it will result in a matched key being deleted after being restored, allowing it to be reused with refreshed/updated content.
+Default: false

 #### Environment Variables

 * `SEGMENT_DOWNLOAD_TIMEOUT_MINS` - Segment download timeout (in minutes, default `10`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#cache-segment-restore-timeout)
+* `GITHUB_TOKEN` - A Github API token, required for authenticating to the API when the `refresh-cache` option is enabled.

 ### Outputs